Tell us about your interests!

 Visit bit.ly/bcsurvey20 to share your input.
-Thank you and good luck!
+Thank you!

 I beachcomb Lake Erie.
 I look mostly for stones but some glass too.
 I would like to see more stones!!
 I have found Agate, Quartz, possible nephrite jade, garnet, serpentine, aventurine abd labradorite.